When to Choose Virtual Care and How to Prepare

 How do video visits work?

-Patients and providers typically conduct virtual appointments via video calls.
-This allows them to interact in real time using both video and audio.
+Patients and health care providers typically conduct virtual appointments via video calls, which allows them to interact in real time using both video and audio.

-A doctor can use a video visit to observe various aspects of a patient’s physical appearance and behavior.
-This includes their facial appearance, the way they walk, their breathing rate and their speech clarity.
+A provider can use a video visit to observe various aspects of a patient’s physical appearance and behavior, including their facial appearance, the way they walk, their breathing rate and their speech clarity.

 How to prepare for a virtual visit